-In particular, home shoppers with a budget between $520,000 and $550,000, should reevaluate their pre-approval.
+In particular, home shoppers who have been pre-approved for a $647,200 loan amount should immediately look to increase their buying power to $726,200.
 You may now be able to qualify for a higher loan amount and at more attractive financing terms.

-The same is true for home shoppers with a budget between $850,000 and $950,000 in high cost areas, like San Francisco
+The same is true for home shoppers with a budget between $1.0M and $1.2M in high cost areas, like San Francisco.

 “SELFi started with a simple idea: to offer the absolute lowest interest rates.
 That's it.”

-For homeowners that initially qualified for their mortgage with a high balance loan and now have a loan amount below $548,250, you may want to consider refinancing.
-This is because conforming loans have lower interest rates than high balance loans.
+For homeowners who recently purchased with a loan size of around $700,000, you may immediately have a refinance opportunity since the loan is now in the conforming bucket.
+This is because conforming loans may have lower interest rates than high balance loans.